ZeyangZheng08/Docling2md/README.md

 ---

-## 联系方式
+## Contact
-如有建议或问题，欢迎通过 issue 或 PR 提交反馈。
+If you have suggestions or issues, please open an issue or submit a PR.

 ---

 ## License
-本项目遵循 MIT 协议。
+This project is licensed under the MIT License.

 ---

-> 本项目集成 Qwen-VL 与 DeepSeek 模型，仅供学术研究与技术验证用途。
+> This project integrates Qwen-VL and DeepSeek models and is intended for academic research and technical validation only.